gmc-code/PC-Python/docs/python_files/file_conversions.rst

 .. admonition:: Tasks

     #.
-Write a definition to do teh conversion from a python dictionary to a json file.
+Write a definition to do the conversion from a python dictionary to a json file.

     .. dropdown::
         :icon: codescan